Worshipful Company of Spectacle Makers: Examining powers

 Following the loss of its monopoly on the production and evaluation of eyewear during the 19th Century, the Company acquired the right to set examinations that opticians had to pass before practicing.
 The opticians that passed the examinations were designated F.S.M.C. and this credential stood for Fellowship in Optometry of the Worshipful Company of Spectacle Makers.

 This power was surrendered to the British College of Ophthalmic Opticians (now titled the College of Optometrists) in 1979, who took over the examination of optometrists, and in 1986 power of examination for dispensing opticians was surrendered to the Association of British Dispensing Opticians (ABDO).

-Now, the Spectacle Makers' Company is a thriving membership organisation working across vision care and sight loss.
+Now, the Spectacle Makers' Company is a membership organisation working across vision care and sight loss.
 There are over 800 members in 17 different countries.
 The Spectacle Makers' Charity (registered Charity in England and Wales no.1186122) supports charities improving the quality of life for people with impaired vision, as well as research in the field of optics and bursaries for aspiring optical technicians, orthoptists, optometrists, dispensing opticians, ophthalmic nurses and optical imaging professionals.